-There were 7 Board meetings held during the financial year ended 31 March 2021.
+There were 5 Board meetings held during the financial year ended 31 March 2022.
 The attendance record of each of the Directors was as follows:

 Number of attendances during the year

-Frederic Hervouet 7
+Frederic Hervouet 3

-Jonathan Bridel 7
+Jonathan Bridel 5

-Richard Boléat 7
+Richard Boléat 5

-Richard Burwood 7
+Richard Burwood 5

-Sachin Patel or designated alternate 7
+Sachin Patel or designated alternate 5

-There were 4 Risk Committee meetings, 5 Audit Committee meetings and 1 Remuneration and Nominations Committee meeting held during the financial year ended 31 March 2021.
-A Management Engagement Committee meeting was held subsequent to the year end in April 2021.
+There were 4 Risk Committee meetings and 5 Audit Committee meetings held during the financial year ended 31 March 2022.
+A Management Engagement Committee meeting was held subsequent to the year end in April 2022.
+This meeting was fully attended by the above Directors.